uozuAho/blog/content/blog/20230330_making_csharp_go_fast.md

 ./runSamples.sh       # 13.15/sec (76.05ms/game, 6% speedup)
 ```

-Increasing the number of games played in `RunSamples` didn't affect the average
+Running `RunSamples` for longer doesn't affect the average game time.
+There must
-game time.
-There must be something different about how the benchmark app is
+be something different about how the benchmark app is coded/built/run that
-coded/built/run that produces a bigger improvement than the 'samples' run.
+produces a bigger improvement than the 'samples' run.
+I'll leave figuring this
-Ultimately, it's the samples run I care about, because this is much closer to
-how I use the application to win games.
-I'll leave figuring this out to later.
+out to later.

-### Silly moment #1: different programs' profiles can look the same
+### Facepalm #1: different programs' profiles can look the same
 For a while I was confused as to why playing random games was so much faster
 than greedy games.
 Greedy games were spending about 50% of their CPU time making
 moves, and the other 50% searching for the best move.
 I thought this meant that
-greedy games should be running at ~50% of random speed, they actually ran at
+greedy games should be running at ~50% of random speed.
+They actually ran at
 less than 1% of the speed.
 I'd had my head stuck in the profiler for too long -
 the two agents work quite differently, which isn't immediately obvious in the
 profiler results.
 The greedy agent tries all possible moves before choosing the